Fixed points and Holomorphic Structures on Line Bundles over the Quantum Projective Line: Introduction

-In this article, we focus on the quantum projective line $\mathbb{C}\mathrm{P}_q^1$, which in many aspects parallels the classical Riemann sphere.
-From a topological point of view, $\mathbb{C}\mathrm{P}_q^1$ is the (standard) Podle\'s sphere $\mathcal{O}(S_q^2)$ \cite{Podles1987QuantumSpheres}.
-The noncommutative differential geometry of the Podle\'s sphere is extensively studied from a variety of perspectives; among these (\cite{AguilarKaad2018PodlesSpectralMetric}, \cite{Dabrowski-Sitarz}, \cite{Neshveyev}, \cite{Schmudgen-Wagner}) are particularly relevant for the present work.
-The study of complex geometry on the Podleś sphere was initiated by Khalkhali, Landi, and van Suijlekom \cite{KhalkhaliLandiVanSuijlekom2011}.
+In this article, we focus on the quantum projective line $\mathbb{C}\mathrm{P}_q^1$ and on \emph{holomorphic} line bundles over it, which in many aspects parallel the situation of the classical Riemann sphere.
+From topological point of view, the coordinate algebra $\mathcal{A}(\mathbb{C}\mathrm{P}_q^1)$ of the quantum projective line coincides with that of the standard Podle\'s sphere $S_q^2$ \cite{Podles1987QuantumSpheres}.
+The noncommutative differential geometry of the standard Podle\'s sphere has been extensively studied from a variety of perspectives; among these the works (\cite{AguilarKaad2018PodlesSpectralMetric}, \cite{Dabrowski-Sitarz}, \cite{Neshveyev}, \cite{Schmudgen-Wagner}) are particularly relevant for the present work.
+Khalkhali, Landi, and van Suijlekom initiated a systematic study of complex geometry on the standard Podleś sphere in \cite{KhalkhaliLandiVanSuijlekom2011}.
+Recall that in the quantum setting a vector bundle is understood as a finitely generated projective (left) module over the algebra, and a holomorphic structure on it is induced by a flat $\overline\partial$-connection.
 Starting from a natural algebraic complex structure already implicit in earlier work of Majid \cite{Majid}, they lifted this structure to the analytic level of holomorphic functions and holomorphic sections.
-In particular, they defined {\em holomorphic} line bundles (which were present at the level of vector bundles) over $\mathbb{C}\mathrm{P}_q^1$ and showed that many features of the classical complex geometry of the Riemann sphere $\mathbb{C}\mathrm{P}^1$ persist under the $q$-deformation.
-Recall that a holomorphic structure on a (left) finitely generated projective module is given by a flat $\overline\partial$-connection.
+In particular, they equipped line bundles over the quantum projective line with canonical holomorphic structures and showed that many features of the classical complex geometry of the complex projective line $\mathbb{C}\mathrm{P}^1$ persist under $q$-deformation.